madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 - In this work, instead of using the latest Tensor Flow models, training was performed using Tensor Flow models based on [version 1.13](https://github.com/tensorflow/models/tree/r1.13.0), one version below the latest version as of 12/07/2019.
 For a complete guide on Tensor Flow models based on various versions of Tensor Flow refer to this [work](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10).
 - Tensor Flow version 1.13.2 and the necessary packages to run the object detection API are shown below
 ![][image2]
-- Once the necessary environment has been created with the packages listed above, follow the below set of steps sequentially
+- Create conda environment with the above listed packages and execute the below set of commands sequentially inside Anaconda command prompt:
   - `set PYTHONPATH=C:/Users/???/Desktop/CarND/MyOD6_GCL/models`
   - `set PYTHONPATH=C:/Users/???/Desktop/CarND/MyOD6_GCL/models/research`
   - `set PYTHONPATH=C:/Users/???/Desktop/CarND/MyOD6_GCL/models/research/slim`